Dušan Tadić: Al Wahda

 On 8 August 2025, following weeks of transfer speculation, Tadić signed a one-year contract with UAE Pro League club Al Wahda.

+NEC Nijmegen

+On 27 July 2026, it was announced that he had signed a two-year contract with Eredivisie club NEC Nijmegen.

 International career

 Youth and early senior career

 Tadić was a regular member of Serbia's under-19 and under-21 teams, taking part at both the 2007 UEFA European Under-19 Championship and the 2009 UEFA European Under-21 Championship.
 He also represented Serbia at the 2008 Summer Olympics, appearing in all three group stage matches.

 On 14 December 2008, Tadić debuted for the Serbian senior squad in a 0–1 friendly loss against Poland.
 On 12 September 2012, he scored his first senior national team goal in his eighth appearance, a 6–1 victory against Wales in the 2014 FIFA World Cup qualification.

 2018 and 2022 FIFA World Cups

 Tadić was one of Serbia's most influential players during the 2018 FIFA World Cup qualification, scoring four goals and helping them win their group.
 In June 2018 he was selected in the 23-man squad for the final tournament, playing all three group stage matches.

 In November 2022, he served as captain of Serbia at the 2022 FIFA World Cup in Qatar.
 He played in all three group stage matches, against Brazil, Cameroon, and Switzerland.
 He provided two assists, one in a match against Cameroon, and another one against Switzerland as Serbia finished fourth in the group.